 One of the daily tasks is to cover the local courts.

-The brief is to go along, read the daily case sheet, select those that you have either been told to look out for or which stand out as being particularly newsworthy, and attend the hearings.
+The brief is to go along, read the daily case sheet, select those that you have either been told to look out for or which stand out as being particularly newsworthy, and then attend the hearings.

-You will have learnt the rules for court reporting in the country you work in during your journalism training, and you know what can and what can’t be reported under certain circumstances.
+You will have learnt the rules for court reporting in the country you work in during your journalism training, and you will know what can and what can’t be reported under certain circumstances.